 Roasted Eggplant and Potatoes with Ranch Seasoning

 Sneak Peek: Love eggplant but not sure how to cook it?
 Try this easy recipe for roasted eggplant and potatoes with zucchini, onions, and mushrooms.
 A sprinkle of ranch dressing mix brings out incredible flavor with minimal effort.
-Perfect for picky eaters and veggie lovers alike!

-As an Amazon Associate, I earn from qualifying purchases.
+This post contains affiliate links.
+As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Love eggplant but can’t get your family on board?
 This recipe might just change their minds!
 It’s one of our all-time favorites—no goopy casseroles or greasy dishes here.